mpv-player/mpv/DOCS/man/af.rst

         broken filters.
 In practice, these broken filters will either cause slow A/V desync over time (with some files), or break playback completely if you seek or start playback from the middle of a file.

+``drop``
+    This filter drops or repeats audio frames to adapt to playback speed.
+It always operates on full audio frames, because it was made to handle SPDIF (compressed audio passthrough).
+This is used automatically if the ``--video-sync=display-adrop`` option is used.
+Do not use this filter (or the given option); they are extremely low quality.